openlilylib/snippets/README.md

 but adding/changing official ones (or moving a draft to official ones) would require some confirmation from someone else (not necessarily a full review, but at least a quick look).

+Update: actually, the status field probably already does this.
 -->